Subham0207/HardAcclDSL/instruction.md

 		- storage lookup mode: receives `user` + `scriptName`, loads Lua from storage, then returns parsed AST plus mapped VisualScript graph snapshot.
 	- If `user` and `scriptName` are provided, both are required together.
 	- Returns `404` when script is not found for the provided user.
+	- When Lua includes `-- @vs-node ...` comments, mapper restores node ids/types/positions into AST metadata and reuses them in graph snapshot output.
+	- If no position comments are present, visual graph mapping falls back to default layout behavior.
 - GET /api/lua/lua-to-visualscript/default
 	- Uses hardcoded bootstrap Lua (`local result = 10`) and returns mapped AST + graph snapshot for first-load UI hydration.
 - Added new Lua script storage controller: `LuaScriptStorageController` under `api/lua-scripts`.